What to eat in Alentejo? 18 typical dishes in Alentejo

 Pézinhos de coentrada

-Pezinhos de coentrada (which translates to coriander little feet) is one of the most typical dishes in Alentejo and can be served as a starter, appetizer, or main dish.
-The main ingredient in this recipe is the pig’s feet, which are transformed into something delicious with the help of garlic and coriander.
+Pezinhos de coentrada (which translates to coriander little feet) is one of the most typical dishes in Alentejo.
+It can be served as a starter, appetizer, or main dish.
+The main ingredient in this recipe is the pig’s feet, which are transformed into something delicious with garlic and coriander.

-You need to cook the pig’s feet until tender to make this dish.
+To make this dish, you need to cook the pig’s feet until tender.
 Make a garlic paste with salt and sauté in oil.
 Add the little feet, coriander, and broth where the feet were cooked.
-Some recipes add an egg to the broth.
+In some recipes, add an egg to the broth.
 They are served with lots of coriander.

 It’s strangely delicious.
 Alentejo cuisine has this peculiarity of transforming simple and poor ingredients into delicacies.